 - Number of prospective client meetings this year

 - Percentage of prospective clients who become new clients

 - Clients per advisor

 3. End of Year Check-in on your Website and/or LinkedIn Profile

 Has your website become obsolete?
 Does your LinkedIn profile need an update?
 If you’re not happy with the quality of clients you’ve been attracting, it may be time for a brand update.
 What type of client would you most like to work with?
 If you are not getting referrals to the quality of clients you desire, it’s time to ask for more!
 Give centers of influence and your referral partners a better idea of who you work best with.
 Use this information in your website copy and your LinkedIn profile.

 The vast majority of financial advisors who contact me are not achieving their goals because they are not giving their business the focus needed to achieve results.
-Make 2017 the year you break out of obscurity, work on your business, and achieve your goals.
+Make 2017 the year you break out of obscurity, work on your business, and achieve your goals big is the problem of fake medicines.
 These three end of year tasks can help you make progress.